Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 **THIS DOCUMENTATION SECTION IS STILL IN PROGRESS.**

+## 7. Pushing Changes to GitHub

+When appropriate, changes need to be pushed to the NCSU Enterprise GitHub repository **as well as** the GitHub (public) respository as described in the [DEVELOPER.md documentation](/docs/DEVELOPER.md).

-## 7. Contact Information
+## 8. Contact Information

-If you have any questions, feedback, or suggestions [please submit an issue](https://github.ncsu.edu/biosystemsanalyticslab/shellcast/issues) or reach out to Sheila Saia (ssaia at ncsu dot edu) or Natalie Nelson (nnelson4 at ncsu dot edu).
+If you have any questions, feedback, or suggestions please submit an issue [through NCSU GitHub](https://github.ncsu.edu/biosystemsanalyticslab/shellcast/issues) or [through GitHub (public)](https://github.com/Biosystems-Analytics-Lab/shellcast/issues).
+You can also reach out to Sheila Saia (ssaia at ncsu dot edu) or Natalie Nelson (nnelson4 at ncsu dot edu).